Sematext Logs FAQ

 This Daily Volume Limit prevents run-away logging from causing over-billing.
 Logs App will send email notifications before this limit is reached, so if you need to temporarily increase it, you can do that without losing any logs.

 That depends on the plan you selected for your application.
 If your application is using the Basic plan, our logging management platform will accept logs up to 64 KB in size.
 If your application is using the Standard plan, it will allow logs up to 128 KB.
 If your application is using the Pro plan, it will accept logs up to 256 KB in size.
-If your logs are larger than the mentioned limits, please consider using the Pro plan.
+If your logs are larger than the mentioned limits, please reach out to us for a custom plan.

 Yes, if the default log index fields (also known as index mapping) don't fit your needs you can create completely custom index mapping.
 See Custom Mapping Template How-To.